 To begin the process of registration, please read and complete this form.

 The primary mission of the Fairmont State University Disability Services Office (DSO) is to provide leadership and facilitate equal access to all institutional opportunities for students who have disabilities, so they may achieve their academic, personal and professional goals in preparation for responsible citizenship.
-DSO provides institution-wide advisement, consultation, and training on disability-related topics, including legal and regulatory compliance, universal design, and disability scholarship.
-We identify and work to remove barriers to foster an all-inclusive campus, and provide individual services and facilitate academic accommodations to students with disabilities.
-Our staff collaborates with students, instructors, staff, and community members to create diverse learning environments that are usable, equitable, inclusive and sustainable by:
+To accomplish it's mission, DSO:

 Ethical Standards & Confidentiality

-DSO staff members have an appreciation of disability as a valued aspect of diversity and as an integral part of the institution and postsecondary educational experience.
+DSO has an appreciation of disability as a valued aspect of diversity and as an integral part of the the institution and postsecondary educational experience.
 DSO personnel:

-- Consider students with disabilities when working in collaboration with others on campus to create equitable and inclusive environments for the institution, including policy, procedure, and program development.
+- consider students with disabilities when working in collaboration with other on campus to create equitable and inclusive environments for the institution, including policy, procedure, and program development

-- Recognize and apply the professional ethical standards appropriate to their role and function at the institution.
+- recognize and apply the professional ethical standards to their role an function at the institution

-- Exhibit proper behavior regarding research and assessment with human participants and confidentiality of research and assessment data.
+- exhibit proper behavior regarding research and assessment